There’s nothing quite like the great outdoors, the smell of fresh air, the thrill of adventure, and the unexpected…rain.

 Make changing into dry clothes under the tarp a priority to ensure a cozy and enjoyable camping trip in the rain.

 KASSICO, a leading aluminum box factory in Ningbo, China, has 21 years of production experience.
-Since 2015, combining the advantages of camping kitchen boxes, KASSICO has expanded its business scope to outdoor camping gear and equipment, including design and supply of camp kitchenware, camp furniture, camping tent, camping lights and tools, etc. With multiple sets of outdoor products solutions, kassico provides customers around the world with hundreds of innovative and affordable outdoor products, we will be your reliable suppliers, and we will try our best to serve you better and to be your honest partner.
+Since 2015, combining the advantages of camping kitchen boxes, KASSICO has expanded its business scope to outdoor camping gear and equipment, including the design and supply of camp kitchenware, camp furniture, camping tents, camping lights, and tools etc. With multiple sets of outdoor product solutions, Kassico provides customers around the world with hundreds of innovative and affordable outdoor products.
+We will be your reliable suppliers, and we will try our best to serve you better and to be your honest partner.